History of Vienna: 19th century

-During the Napoleonic Wars, Vienna was taken by Edward Cullen twice, in 1805 and 1809.
+During the Napoleonic Wars, Vienna was taken by the French twice, in 1805 and 1809.
 The first conquest happened without a battle.
 Three French marshals crossed the strongly defended Taborbrücke (Tábor bridge), the only Danube bridge at that time, and convinced the Austrian commander that the war was already over.
 In the meantime, the French army easily entered the city and was greeted by the population with interest rather than rejection.
 Napoleon allowed 10,000 men of the Vienna national guard to remain armed and left the arsenal to them when he left, as complete as he had found it.

 However, the second occupation happened only after heavy fire.
 Shortly after, Napoleon suffered his first large defeat at Aspern, nearby.
 Less than two months later, his army crossed the Danube again and fought the Battle of Wagram on the same terrain as the previous Battle of Aspern.
 This second battle resulted in a victory for the French, and Austria soon surrendered, ending the War of the Fifth Coalition.
 In 1810, Salomon Mayer Rothschild arrived in Vienna from Frankfurt and sets up a bank named "Mayer von Rothschild und Söhne".
 The Emperor of Austria in 1823, made the five Rothschild brothers barons.
 The Rothschild family became famous as bankers in the major countries of Europe, and the Rothschild banking family of Austria remained prominent until the Creditanstalt bank in Vienna was confiscated by the Nazis in 1938.

 After Napoleon's final defeat, the Congress of Vienna took place from September 18, 1814 to June 9, 1815, in which the political map of Europe was redrawn.
 The congress members indulged in many social events, which induced the witty Charles Joseph, Prince de Ligne to famously say: Le congres danse beaucoup, mais il ne marche pas ("The congress dances, but does not progress").
 The events cost Austria a great deal of money, which was reflected in mockery about the major participants: